My profession requires me to develop myself, boost my skills, and improve my knowledge every day.

 For instance, I used to be subscribed to almost 50 channels on YouTube.
 Now I only subscribe to about 15, which are only about topics I'm interested in, whether it’s coding tutorials, traveling or technology channels.

 Be it Youtube or any social network, they have a lot of junk content, so filtering helps me find new channels.
 I've got three rules for them:

 We all know why reading is useful, but in some situations it's more convenient to listen.
 For instance, when you are walking somewhere, standing in a shaking tram/bus, cooking, or even when working out.
 That is when an audiobook/podcast on your mobile phone becomes handy.

 Here come all the advantages of reading books — doing two things at a time.

-Once I caught myself thinking that I stopped reading books, because of the lack of time.
-Honestly, I like reading, so I needed to figure out the way to continue.
-That's when I tried audiobooks for the first time and from that moment on, most of the books I put in my collection are audio ones.
-Especially, when I started practicing double speed there as well, I realized that I listened faster than I read.
+Once I caught myself thinking that I stopped reading books because of the lack of time.
+Honestly, I like reading, so I needed to figure out a way to continue.
+That's when I tried audiobooks for the first time and, from that moment on, most of the books I put in my collection are audio ones.
+When I started practicing double speed there as well, I realized that I listened faster than I read.

 So two habits connected and strengthened each other to help me spend my time more efficiently and, simultaneously, learn and discover new things.

-I hope those productivity tips will help you become more efficient, learn faster, grow as a professional and, of course, boost your productivity!
+I hope these productivity tips will help you become more efficient, learn faster, grow as a professional and, of course, boost your productivity!

 Thanks for reading.